 At this stage, we are unable to show you any images of the software’s interface until the release of the final product.
 However, we can show you the before-and-after results we have been able to obtain using the software.

 Below is a short video to whet your appetite.

 The version of the software that we have been supplied comes with 26 different sky presets, however, there is also the option to use your own skies.
 The only caveat is that your skies should contain a horizon.

 One of the most frustrating things about replacing skies has been the area closest to the horizon, as this area usually needs to be lighter, otherwise, the sky can look unnatural.
 Fortunately, the software allows you to easily fix this by using the Horizon Blending slider.
 For those shots where your background sky is out of focus, there’s even a Sky Defocus slider.

 If the overlay is not perfect on your image then you also have tools to Edit the mask by painting back in areas that should not have been affected.
 We have had a few images that really challenged the software however most images worked perfectly.
 Naturally, not everything is perfect in the first iteration of this new feature but we’re confident that future updates will get better and better.

-If you want an application that will fix your travel photography images quickly and efficiently then we would strongly recommend you Pre-Order Luminar 4 by clicking here.
+If you want an application that will fix your travel photography images quickly and efficiently then we would strongly recommend you order Luminar 4 by clicking here.
 Use ‘widescenes’ at checkout to receive up to 15% discount.

 Below are a few of our images using the AI Sky Replacement tool in Luminar 4.
 Hover over the images to get a magnified view.